-From the telephone to the light bulb and beyond, these six essential inventions weren’t actually created by the famous inventors who got credit for them.
-Here’s who should have made the history books.
+These six essential inventions weren't actually created by the famous inventors who got credit for them.

 While the light bulb may be the quintessential human invention — not to mention the very symbol of inspiration itself — the process of invention couldn’t be further from flipping a light switch.
 Invention is a slow, gradual grind, with one inventor carefully building off the achievements of the last until we finally have the product that history has decided is the invention.

-However, once we have that invention, we tend to forget all those inventors that came before, and instead pretend that that last inventor in the chain conjured brilliance from nothing, turning darkness into light.
+However, once we have that invention and the famous inventor, we tend to forget those inventors that came before, and instead pretend that that last inventor in the chain conjured brilliance from nothing, turning darkness into light.

 Worse yet, we sometimes ignore the inventor who should have been known as the last one in the chain.
 Often, those inventors are ignored because they aren’t from the right class, or don’t have enough clout, or aren’t from the right nation.